alphagov/notifications-admin/app/broadcast_areas/README.md

+# Broadcast areas data

-# Adding or updating source files
+## Adding or updating source files

 If the files are in GeoJSON format you can drop them straight in.